Table of Contents

 Things to do in Da Nang

 Once you enter, prepare to be amazed by over 500 sculptures and relics dating from the 5th to 15th centuries.
-Upon arriving here, you’ll be overwhelmed by the countless ancient sculptures rich in historical value, as the sculptures depict a range of Hindu deities like Shiva, Vishnu, and Brahma, as well as Buddhist influences, showing the rich religious diversity of the Cham people.
+Upon arriving here, you’ll be overwhelmed by the countless ancient sculptures rich in historical value, depicting a range of Hindu deities like Shiva, Vishnu, and Brahma, as well as Buddhist influences, and showing the rich religious diversity of the Cham people.

-For anyone seeking cultural depth, this stop is a must on your list of things to do in Da Nang.
+For anyone seeking cultural depth, this stop is a must-do in Da Nang.

 Things to do in Da Nang